 Armenia is a mountainous, landlocked country, on the southeastern edge of Europe, and at the gateway to the Middle East and Asia.

 This valuable geographical position for potential trade between continents became a curse of sorts.
 Over the centuries it was invaded and controlled by various empires, including the Roman, Byzantine, Arab, Persian, and Ottoman.

 Under the rule of the Ottomans, Armenia was able to enjoy substantial autonomy, and remained peaceful with other groups in the empire.

-Armenian intellectuals were arrested by Ottoman authorities in April of 1915, which sparked an outcry and resistance with local Armenians.
+Armenian intellectuals were arrested by Ottoman authorities in April of 1915, sparking an outcry and resistance from local Armenians.

 What occurred following this ordeal was the unfortunate deaths of an estimated 600,000 Armenians during a genocide that lasted only a year.

 As World War I came to an end, Russia gained control of Armenia, and fortunately for Armenia, the country was spared from much of the destruction and devastation of World War II in the 1940s.

 With the death of Joseph Stalin in 1953, growth accelerated in Soviet Armenia under the ruling of Nikita Khruschev.